jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Likeability is more than just being pleasant.
 Software Engineering is a social discipline.
 **Likeability is the grease that keeps the gears moving smoothly.**
-Clear communication, humility, and responsiveness often matter more than raw algorithmic expertise.
+Clear communication, humility, and responsiveness often matter more than raw algorithmic brilliance.

 It's building relationships.
 It's helping others with a technical issue who will return the favor when you need it.